 Disclaimer: All views expressed on this blog post are my own and does not represent the views and opinions of my employer.

-Reddit is a useful website for following any type of news, but we’re only interested in one thing - tech.
+Reddit is a useful website for following any type of news, but we’re only interested in one thing - the best tech subreddits.
 If you're in the tech industry, you're probably already following some blogs directly affiliated with the biggest tech giants in the world.
 The only problem with that is, business motives can leak into the content of posts and may not entirely preserve the integrity of providing information.
 This means that sponsorships and other business dealings may affect the way your favorite tech blogger writes.
 If you're comfortable with that, then by all means keep doing what you're doing.
 But if you're interested in the best tech subreddits and the best tech news subreddits, then read on!

 Whatever it is you're trying to find.
 Reddit has it.
 But like we said, we're only here for one thing... technology.